 Try this first

-Use a warm nightlight — it reduces the darkness without disrupting sleep.
-Validate feelings calmly ('I understand the dark feels scary.
-You are safe').
-Create a 'brave' ritual — a special phrase, a guardian teddy, or 'monster spray' (lavender water in a spray bottle) if your child finds it reassuring.
+Use a warm nightlight — it reduces darkness without disrupting sleep.
+Validate the feeling calmly: "I understand the dark feels scary.
+You are safe."
+Talking with your child about their anxieties and being sympathetic is the foundation that everything else sits on.
+Create a "brave" ritual: a special goodnight phrase, a guardian teddy, or "monster spray" (lavender water in a spray bottle) if your child finds it reassuring.
 Talk about fears during the daytime when they're calm, not at bedtime when they're already anxious.
-Read books about nighttime that normalise darkness (e.g., 'Can't You Sleep, Little Bear?').
+Read books about nighttime that normalise darkness (Can't You Sleep, Little Bear? is a classic).
 Keep the bedtime routine consistent and calm.
+If fears persist for weeks and seriously disrupt sleep, talk to your GP or health visitor — most childhood fears resolve naturally with patience.

 Many toddler behaviour spikes come from hunger, tiredness, transitions, or a mismatch between big feelings and limited language.
 The goal is regulation first, teaching second.